 In order to maximize your sump tank’s filtration, consider setting up a customized filter.
 You can use the whole sump as one giant custom-made filtering system!

 You can add e few dividers within the sump, thus creating filtration chambers full of different media types.
 The design should prevent water from bypassing any section and ensure each one has an equal balance between biological and mechanical filters for optimum performance.

 Filters are generally made up of various combinations of gravel, sand, activated carbon (AC), nitrate traps, or denitrators that trap ammonia.

-However, pre-made sumps are available in the market; you can buy and fill it with media or make your custom sump by looking up designs and instructions!
+However, pre-made sumps are available in the market; you can buy and fill them with media or make your custom sump by looking up designs and instructions!

 Our search for the perfect aquarium filter for large tanks has been long and arduous, but we finally found it – you guessed it: Penn Plax Cascade 1500 Canister Filter.

 The Penn Plax Cascade filter is a necessary tool for experts and advanced fish tank owners.
 It’s great to use with inline heaters that larger tanks need, but this type of filter costs more money than the other types available.

 If you choose a power filter, then think about the AquaClear Fish Tank Filter.

 In fact, this product is powerful enough to keep a large tank clean while also being gentle on fish (and plants!).
 So, your aquatic friends won’t be buffeted around by strong currents because of its soft-water design!